Patrick Wisdom

-Patrick Ian-Cashel Wisdom (born August 27, 1991) is an American professional baseball third baseman and first baseman for the Kia Tigers of the KBO League.
-He played college baseball for the Saint Mary's Gaels.
-He was drafted by the St. Louis Cardinals in the first round of the 2012 MLB draft and he made his MLB debut in 2018.
-He has previously played in MLB for the Cardinals, Texas Rangers, and Chicago Cubs.
+Patrick Ian-Cashel Wisdom (born August 27, 1991) is an American professional baseball third baseman and first baseman for the Seattle Mariners of Major League Baseball (MLB).
+He has previously played in MLB for the St. Louis Cardinals, Texas Rangers, and Chicago Cubs, and in the KBO League for the Kia Tigers.
+He played college baseball for the Saint Mary's Gaels and was selected by the Cardinals in the first round of the 2012 MLB draft.
+He made his MLB debut in 2018.

 Career

 Amateur career

 Wisdom attended Murrieta Valley High School in Murrieta, California.
 He played for the school's baseball team and had a .345 batting average in his senior year.
 He graduated in 2009.